iApplication/MapApplication/README.md

 ### Search Algorithm
 #### BFS
 In the BFS algorithm, I use queue structure to keep track of the node to be searched next.
 More details can be seen here: https://en.wikipedia.org/wiki/Breadth-first_search
+Limitation of BFS: BFS only accountS number of edges, not distance
+#### Dijkstra and A*
+Dijkstra and A* use priority queue to keep track of next node to be explored.
+A* also add heuristic estimate cost which makes the algorithm converge faster.

 ## Acknowledgement